MZAWeb/debug-bar-bbpress/readme.txt

 = 0.4 =
 * Remove the "Loaded templates" header if there's no template to show
-* Added bbp-debug-bar-before-panel action
+* Added bbp-debug-bar-panels action to allow users to add custom info or to change the displayed order
-* Added bbp-debug-bar-after-panel action
+* Added bbp-debug-bar-before-panel and bbp-debug-bar-after-panel actions

 = 0.3 =
 * Don't load the panel if bbPress is not active (Thanks jjj)